RadSense1 setup and options

 You can tune when the relays activate by using the supplied screwdriver.
 You adjust by rotating the tiny potentiometers that are behind each screw terminal, but please be careful not to use too much force.
 The default settings (where only the first detection zone is used) is achieved by turning both potentiometers against the clock until they stop.
 This sets the first zone to be the full range of the device.

 To precisely setup two zones, we recommend using Bluetooth.
 You can however do it without an app using the visual feedback provided by the LEDs.
 By default, this feedback consist of 4 colors.
-If the device cannot see anyone, it’ll display a very dim purple light.
-Once it sees someone in Zone 1 (closest to the device) it’ll show a green light and close the leftmost relay.
+If the device cannot see anyone, it’ll display a very dim white light.
+Once it sees someone in Zone 1 (closest to the device) it’ll show a red light and close the leftmost relay.
 Unless you change the settings, this is the default behavior.

 If you carefully rotate the left potmeter from minimum to maximum, you can “feel” the range.
 If you change it to about half of the possible range, you’ve now created two zones.
 Zone 1 is closest to the device.
-If you now move within 1.5 meters (5 feet) of the device, it’ll show a green light and close the left relay.
+If you now move within 1.5 meters (5 feet) of the device, it’ll show a red light and close the left relay.
 You are now in Zone 1.
-If you go 2.5 meters (8 feet) away from the device, it’ll show a blue light and close the rightmost relay to show that you’re now in Zone 2.
+If you go 2.5 meters (8 feet) away from the device, it’ll show a green light and close the rightmost relay to show that you’re now in Zone 2.

 Up until now, we have not changed the right potmeter at all.
 If you set the left potmeter somewhere in the middle of it’s travel and then adjust the left potmeter, you are effectively reducing the size of Zone 2.
 The device will still detect up to 3 meters away (10 feet) and it will show this using a red light.
 Once you enter into Zone 2, the light will turn blue and when you enter into Zone 1 (closest to the device) the light will turn green.